tailor-cms/xt/docs/file-storage.md

 </script>
 ```

-There are a few things to note for the example above.
-We used `createUploadForm`
-helper which constructs `FormData` payload (based on the file input change
-event).
-After we upload the asset, we receive:
+After we upload the assets, we receive:

 - `key`; image storage key
 - `url`; internal url, used to identify Tailor managed static assets